The 10 Most Horribly Racist Ads That Aren’t Even Remotely Racist

 Basically, if you depict actors playing anyone but themselves or show any group doing something they tend to do, you are enforcing racist stereotypes and you need to apologize.
 Only a minute fraction of the population sees all these commercials as anything but harmless.
 They are usually white and educated, but technically they are a minority.
 The problem is, this minority is very loud and the more we kowtow to their shrill hysterics, the more powerful they become.

-Tagged Ads, Advertising, Alarmists, Ashton Kutcher, Coca Cola, Culture, General Motors, Horrible Racism, KFC, Mary J. Blige, Mountain Dew, NBC, Pete Hoekstra, Popchips, Racist Commercials, Tyler The Creator, Uncategorized, Viral Comedy Videos, Volkswagen
+Tagged Ads, Advertising, Alarmists, Ashton Kutcher, Coca Cola, Culture & Art, General Motors, Horrible Racism, KFC, Mary J. Blige, Mountain Dew, NBC, Pete Hoekstra, Popchips, Racist Commercials, Tyler The Creator, Uncategorized, Viral Comedy Videos, Volkswagen

 We’d sincerely appreciate it if you all just retired already, we’ll take it from here.
 Grab your mops Millennials, we have a lot of work to do.

 By Nevi Rooks

 I often find myself in situations where I can’t stop drinking, and I wonder what and who I am becoming.
 Mom?
 Dad?
 Both?
 Neither?